3D Modeling Software | Free Trials & Tutorials | Autodesk

 3D modeling is the process of using software to create a mathematical representation of a 3-dimensional object or shape.
 The created object is called a 3D model and these 3-dimensional models are used in a variety of industries.

-The film, television, video games, architecture, construction, product development, science and medical industries all use 3D models to visualize, simulate and render graphic designs (US site).
+The film, television, video games, architecture, construction, product development, science and medical industries all use 3D models to visualize, simulate and render graphic designs.

 3D modeling is used across a wide range of industries